Military tactics of Alexander the Great: Grand strategy

-Only then, after dedicating a long time securing his army's communication safety, through securing the Macedonians' Afro-Asian rear, did Alexander begin his move towards the Tigris river to confront the Persians in battle.
-After two years of intense military engagements that set the ground for the attack on the Achaemenid Empire, the Macedon army clashed with the Persians in the Battle of the Granicus in 334 BC.
+Only then, after dedicating a long time securing his army's communication safety, through securing the Macedonians' sea-girt rear, did Alexander begin his move towards the Tigris river to confront the Persians in battle for their heartlands in Iran and Mesopotamia.
 The entire invasion is offered by the military theorist as a supreme example of a "strategic line" of conducting war, a line formed by "the chain of logic that connects operations into a single whole."